MHS JROTC Spring Break Adventure: Colorado Bound!

 Mrs. Jake's Advanced English 4 students are reading Frankenstein by Mary Shelley.
 While they are reading it, they are focusing on the theme of responsibility of creation.
 This applies to parenting, dog ownership, inventions, content creations, etc. As a companion assignment, students designed their own monsters.
 They create physical representations using air-dry clay and craft supplies.
 Along with this, students will write a narrative in which they describe the monster's origin story.
 Each student gives his monster a name, as well as purpose for why it was created.
 Each student must answer this very important question: How does the creator take responsibility for his creation, unlike Victor does in the story? #MHSTheHighSchoolOfChoice

-20 days ago, Gina Etter
+about 1 month ago, Gina Etter

 Picture is of clay monsters created by students with bold colors and creative designs to fit the theme of the story.